-The Board of Trustees consists of four main committees (Curriculum, Finance, Audit and Premises), three Sub Committees (Executive and Personnel, Admissions, and Headteacher Performance Management Review), and six Committees that meet when required (Pupil Discipline, Admissions Appeal, Staff Dismissal, Staff Dismissal Appeal, Trustees' Complaints Panel and ICT Working Group).
+The Trustee Body consists of four main committees (Curriculum, Finance, Audit and Premises), three Sub Committees (Executive and Personnel, Admissions, and Headteacher Performance Management Review), and six Committees that meet when required (Pupil Discipline, Admissions Appeal, Staff Dismissal, Staff Dismissal Appeal, Trustees' Complaints Panel and ICT Working Group).

-From the Summer Term 2015, the Trustees reduced the Committees down to three core Committees plus Full Board of Trustees.
-Finance, Audit and Premises is now within Resources, Curriculum is now Teaching and Learning, and there is a new committee for Pastoral.
+From the Summer Term 2015, the Trustee Body reduced the Committees down to three core Committees plus Full Board of Trustees.
+Finance, Audit and Premises is now within Resources, Curriculum is now Teaching and Learning and a new committee for Pastoral.
 Ad hoc committees are owned by these core committees.
 Trustees sit on one core committee each.
 New Terms of Reference have been ratified.

-The Trustees have approved a scheme of financial delegation which clearly sets out the level of financial authority delegated to the Headteacher, Senior Leadership team and beyond
+The Trustees have approved a scheme of financial delegation which clearly sets out the level of financial authority delegated to the Headteacher, Senior Leadership team and beyond.

-The Headteacher and Senior Leadership Team manage the Academy at an executive level implementing all policies approved by the Trustees and the teaching and curriculum at the Academy.
+The Headteacher and Senior Leadership Team manage the Academy at an executive level, implementing all policies approved by the Trustees, and the teaching and curriculum at the Academy.
 They are responsible for the authorization of spending within agreed budgets and limits and for the appointment of staff with the exception of Senior Leadership Team members.
 The Headteacher is the Academy Trust's Accounting Officer.

-Arrangements for setting pay and remuneration of key management personnel Pay and remuneration is set and reviewed annually by the Board of Trustees.
-Further details are given in the academy's pay and remuneration policy.
+Arrangements for setting pay and remuneration of key management personnel Pay and remuneration is reviewed annually by the Trustee Body.
+Further details are given in the Academy's Pay Policy.